dhiazfathra/email-client-nestjs/DENO.md

 # Deno Support for Email Client NestJS

 This project now supports deployment using Deno and deno deployctl.
-This document explains how to use the Deno integration.
+This document explains how to use the Deno integration and the compatibility approach taken.

 ## Prerequisites